Nawat Itsaragrisil

 Nawat first became known for travel TV shows, first hosting Exhibition Show and then Kon Thueng Chan (ก่อนถึงจันทร์) for ITV.
 He then joined Channel 3, hosting the travel segment variety talk show Today Show and becoming the director and executive producer of the Miss Thailand World beauty pageant from 2007 to 2012.
-He started his own beauty pageant franchise, Miss Grand International in 2013.
+He started his own beauty pageant franchise, Miss Grand Thailand and Miss Grand International in 2013.
+In 2025 Nawat acquired Miss Universe Thailand license from TPN Global as well as appointed as Executive Director of Miss Universe Pageant.